Elephant designs and makes overhead crane or bridge cranes to satisfy requirements for moving large loads for all industrial sectors.

 - single beam crane (single girder overhead crane)

-- twin beam crane (double girder bridge crane)
+- double beam crane (double girder bridge crane)

 The single beam crane, supported, has a maximum capacity of 10 tonnes and a range of not greater than 25 m.

-The twin-beam crane on the other hand is designed to carry up to 60 tonnes with and maximum range of 32 m.
+The double beam crane on the other hand is designed to carry up to 60 tonnes with and maximum range of 32 m.

 By request, bridge cranes can be designed and built according to the client’s requirements, even should that not fall into the standard Elephant production lines.